Bounkou Camara

-Bounkou Camara (born February 6, 1988) is a track and field sprint athlete who competes internationally for Mauritania.
+Bounkou Camara (بونكو كامارا) also written as Bonko Camara (born February 6, 1988) is a track and field sprint athlete who competes internationally for Mauritania.

+Camara competed at the 2007 World Championships in Athletics in Osaka.
+She competed in the 100 meter event and was eliminated in heat 8 with a time of 13.93 seconds.

 Camara represented Mauritania at the 2008 Summer Olympics in Beijing.
-She competed at the 100 metres sprint and placed 9th in her heat without advancing to the second round.
+She competed in the 100 metres sprint and placed 9th in her heat without advancing to the second round.
 She ran the distance in a time of 13.69 seconds.

+At the 2011 World Championships in Athletics in Daegu, South Korea, Camara ran the 100 meters race in 14.05 seconds and was eliminated in the heat, finishing 34th.
+At the 2011 All-Africa Games in Maputo, she ran her race in 14.20 seconds, finishing 9th in the race and being eliminated in the heats.
+She afterwards retired from athletics.

+In 2025, she became the first female Mauritanian international trainer, receiving her CAF-B certificate.